arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 WiFiConnectionHandler ArduinoIoTPreferredConnection(SSID, PASS);
 ```
 The main responsibility of the Portenta H7 code is to connect to the Nicla Voice and be aware of new notifications to forward them to the Cloud.
-To achieve this, the first thing done by the Portenta is to initialize the BLE communication, then initialize the Arduino IoT Cloud service and start scanning for peripherals.
+To achieve this, the first thing done by the Portenta is to initialize the Bluetooth® Low Energy communication, then initialize the Arduino IoT Cloud service and start scanning for peripherals.

 ```arduino
   // Initialize BLE